 It was, for the first time in my longest distance travel in life, I flew to London of the United Kingdom.
-From Phnom Penh airport, formerly Pochentong airport, I took a flight to Bangkok, and transited at Charles de Gaulle airport in Paris, and then reached Heathrow airport of London.
+From Phnom Penh airport, formerly Pochentong airport, I took a flight to Bangkok and transited at Charles de Gaulle airport in Paris, and then reached Heathrow airport of London.
 For the first time to fly, I traveled to one of the greatest cities.
-Months later I still feel it was a dream, an unforgetable unique travel experience I ever had.
+Months later I still feel it was a dream, an unforgettable, unique travel experience I ever had.
 I stayed four nights in the city, just two weeks before the new year eve.

 Some selective photo I shot in London in December 2005 with my SRL Nikon F75.

 Reuters world headquarters building–on my way to the day-long conference.

 At the conference, Enthan Zuckerman, co-founder of Global Voices Online, talking with American participant, Jordan from Poland.

 A Chinese man with his laptop on his lap.
 And in behind, Robert Scoble, famous Microsoft geek.
 He also co-authored a recently published book ‘Naked Conversations’.

 At Reuters world headquarter–the Reuters badge next to its building.